She Will

-"She Will" is a song by American rapper Lil Wayne featuring Canadian rapper Drake, released as the fourth single from the former's ninth studio album, Tha Carter IV.
-It was released as a digital download and was added to rhythmic radio stations on August 16, 2011 in the U.S. It was certified triple platinum by the Recording Industry Association of America for sales exceeding 3 million units on September 25, 2020.
+"She Will" is a song by American rapper Lil Wayne featuring Canadian rapper Drake.
+Written alongside producer T-Minus, it was released on August 16, 2011 as the fourth single from the former's ninth studio album Tha Carter IV.
+It was certified quadruple platinum by the Recording Industry Association of America for sales exceeding 4 million units on September 27, 2022.

+In 2025 the song went viral due to it being associated with a TikTok dance trend, leading to a resurgence of streams of the song on Spotify.

 Background

 On August 7, 2011, a video of a recording session of the song was released with Lil Wayne previewing his verse to Drake on Skype.
 It was directed by DJ Scoob Doo, and was showcased on MTV News.
 The song was to be titled "Maybe She Will", to be recorded by Drake and to feature a verse from Rick Ross, but after hearing the song, Drake asked Lil Wayne to have it.

 Chart performance

-On August 18, 2011, it debuted on the U.S. Billboard Hot R&B/Hip-Hop Songs chart at #48 and eventually ascended to #1.
-In its first week, it sold 255,000 digital copies, debuting at #3 on the Billboard Hot 100.
-This made it the highest-charting single from the album thus far, as well as Wayne's second highest-charting song as a lead artist, behind "Lollipop".
-The song also topped the Digital songs chart on the week of September 3, reaching 255,000 digital sales.
+On August 18, 2011, it debuted on the US Billboard Hot R&B/Hip-Hop Songs chart at number 48 and eventually ascended to number 1.
+In its first week, it sold 255,000 digital copies, debuting at number 3 on the Billboard Hot 100.
+This made it the highest-charting single from the album as well as Wayne's second highest-charting song as a lead artist, behind "Lollipop".
+The song also topped the Digital Songs chart on the week of September 3, reaching 255,000 digital sales.